JMLjml/Compiler/README.md

 A basic compiler for a functional programming language.
 Part of a comp sci course for school.

-The Compiler uses the unix tools Flex and Bison to autogenerate the components.
-See the attached .pdf files for more detailed project descripttion.
+The Compiler uses the UNIX tools Flex and Bison to auto generate the components.
+See the attached .pdf files for more detailed project description.